‘Young And The Restless’ Spoilers: Nikki Furious With Victor, Lily Walks In On Cane And Juliet

 A post shared by Daniel Goddard (@thedanielgoddard) on

 Juliet will tell Cane that their one-night-stand in Tokyo didn’t mean anything to her.
-She will swear she is not trying to seduce him or steal him from his wife but Cane won’t believe her.
+She will swear she is not trying to seduce him or steal him from his wife, but Cane won’t believe her.

 Every time Juliet talks to Lily, Cane nearly has a heart attack.

-At some point, Young and the Restless spoilers revealed that Lily will walk in on an intense discussion between Cane and Juliet and she will sense that something is going on between the two of them.
+At some point, Young and the Restless spoilers revealed that Lily would walk in on an intense discussion between Cane and Juliet and she will sense that something is going on between the two of them.

 What do you want to see happen next on The Young and the Restless?
 Let us know what you think in the comments section below!